 There is a huge chance you’ve read or heard people say that the Mighty Morphin Power Rangers (MMPR) is an important part of their childhood.
 Well, they are not lying.
 The American series which ran from 1993 to 1995 was a huge success.

 In fact, it wasn’t only popular in America but also in other countries like the Philippines.
-From the first episode, kids where already treated to an amazing adventure making it difficult to forget the series.
+From the first episode, kids were already treated to an amazing adventure making it difficult to forget the series.
 So when the news broke about Lionsgate and Saban Brands’ partnership, I got extremely excited.

 I have seen several Super Sentai and Tokusatsu Series besides MMPR.
-If you check out both Japanese and American versions, you’ll be very curious to know what Lionsgate and Saban has in store for all fans.
+If you check out both Japanese and American versions, you’ll be very curious to know what Lionsgate and Saban have in store for all fans.

 Saban’s Power Rangers

 SABAN’S POWER RANGERS follows five ordinary teens who must become something extraordinary when they learn that their small town of Angel Grove – and the world – is on the verge of being obliterated by an alien threat.
 Chosen by destiny, our heroes quickly discover they are the only ones who can save the planet.
 But to do so, they will have to overcome their real-life issues and before it’s too late, band together as the Power Rangers.

 I’m going to be honest.
 The long-awaited and much-discussed big-screen Power Rangers is not a great film.
 But I did enjoy it.
 The way I see it Lionsgate and Saban wanted to please the first generation of fans and relate to the new ones.
 There’s nothing wrong with a little fan service – hearing the original theme song and seeing Amy Jo Johnson and Jason David Frank.
 The problem occurred with the ups and downs I felt while watching.